-At lynda.mit.edu, the MIT community can access lynda.com’s catalog of courses.
-Online training from lynda.com is provided free of charge by IS&T to MIT students, faculty, and staff.
+At lynda.mit.edu, the MIT community can access lynda.com’s vast catalog of online courses.

 Each course is taught by an industry expert and consists of multiple short videos which can be watched and replayed at any time.

-- Create bookmarks for courses and modules of interest
+- Bookmark courses and modules of interest.

 - Receive, print, and email a Certificate of Completion for any course you have viewed in its entirety.